mailgva/Budget/readme.md

 The application for management and planning family budget.
 Features:
- - group of users (in section Profile has link to join to group)
+ - groups of users (there is the link to join to the group in section Profile)
  - contains 3 types operation: Spending, Profit, Exchange
  - regular operation (every day, special day of month, special day of week).
-Automatic create by scheduler, check tasks every day at 12:00.
+Automatic create by scheduler, check the tasks every day at 12:00.
  - section Dictionaries contains: kinds of operations and kinds of currencies
- - after user registered, he has:
+ - after the user registered, he has:
-    - some kinds of operation
+    - some kinds of operations
     - some currencies (grn, usd, eur)
- - section Statistic - shows operations by days, with filters
+ - section Statistic - allows to show the operations by days with different filters
  - section Group Statistics:
     - shows summary by operation for period and able to show:
         * count operations by kind